adede1988/SheffieldAutismBiomarkers/README.md

 **DATA:**
 In addition to code, this repository contains the extracted summary variables that were analyzed in this project.
-Specifically, there are three key .csv files: autismBiomarkersAllData3.csv this file contains all of the extracted summary variables with one participant per row of the .csv file. testSet.csv and trainSet.csv are the randomly split halves of the full dataset.
-The code used to perform the randomization can be found in the effectSizeCalculations.R script in a long comment.
-The randomization was performed only once.
+Specifically, there are three key .csv files: autismBiomarkersAllData3.csv this file contains all of the extracted summary variables with one participant per row of the .csv file.

 finally, the file standardEEGlocs.csv contains the standard 32 channel montage that all data were projected into for all of these analyses used throughout this project.